Ker7/foodplease/README.md

 ## 🎯 Application Overview

-**FoodPlease** is a comprehensive food management system built with Laravel 11, focusing on local-first architecture and progressive enhancement.
+**FoodPlease** is a comprehensive food management system built with The Laravel 11 PHP framework, focusing on local-first architecture and progressive enhancement.
 The application enables users to manage recipes, track inventory, and plan weekly meals with intelligent shopping list generation.

 ### Core Philosophy
 - **Local-First**: SQLite database for offline capability